groupvine/gv-doc/1-start/1-startMembers.md

 <span class="free">

-If "Welcome" emails are sent, new subscribers are sent an email with links to the group’s **Email Feed** and their profile page where they can set attributes and join available lists and sub-groups.
+If "Welcome" emails are sent, new subscribers are sent an email with links to the group's **Email Feed** and their profile page where they can set attributes and join available lists and sub-groups.

 </span>